Mohamed-EzzatII/orange_devOps/session_2/session_problems.md

-# LAP1
+# Problem1

-In this lab, we will perform the following tasks:
+In this problem, we will perform the following tasks:

 1. Run the container `hello-world`
 2. Check the container status